 - Bill Howe (University of Washington) will provide a brief history of data science pedagogy at UW and will serve as a discussant.

-- Jevin West (University of Washington) will be talking about emerging approaches to data science curricula and the current tendency toward informal learning in data science.
+- Jevin West (University of Washington) will cover emerging approaches to data science curricula and the current tendency toward informal learning in data science.

-- Amelia Acker (University of Texas at Austin) will be talking about informal/connected learning in public libraries, and how that relates to data literacy and vernacular data science in the communities that she works.
+- Amelia Acker (University of Texas at Austin) will discuss informal/connected learning in public libraries, and how that relates to data literacy and vernacular data science in the communities that she works.

-- Katie Shilton (University of Maryland) will talk about an emerging project with Jaime analyzing data science curricula to understand the norms, values, and approaches to ethics being taught to data scientists through formal degree programs.
+- Katie Shilton (University of Maryland) will present on an emerging project with Jaime Snyder analyzing data science curricula to understand the norms, values, and approaches to ethics being taught to data scientists through formal degree programs.

 To lay the groundwork for the talk, it would be great if everyone could read the chapter below recently written by Jevin West, who will be the first presenter at the session.
 Jevin points out that this piece is not specifically about data science pedagogy, but we hope that the section on informal teaching settings will provoke conversation.
 In fact, there is little, if anything, on pedagogy for this nascent field.
 Because the field is so young, informal settings (bootcamps, hackathons, online content, etc) are filling many current teaching needs.
 During this seminar session we will discuss what can we learn from these informal teaching settings in data science and how can this be incorporated into more formal, traditional teaching settings?